dlinger3/DnDnder/README.md

   >when pasting, you should have a filepath that looks something like: C:\...\DnDnder -Open your command prompt and run the following commands
 **********************************************************************************************************************************
->cd path/to/project
+cd path/to/project\n
->dotnet tool install --global dotnet-ef --version 7.0.0
->dotnet add package Microsoft.EntityFrameworkCore.SqlServer
->dotnet add package Microsoft.EntityFrameworkCore.Design
->dotnet ef database update
+dotnet tool install --global dotnet-ef --version 7.0.0 dotnet add package Microsoft.EntityFrameworkCore.SqlServer dotnet add package Microsoft.EntityFrameworkCore.Design dotnet ef database update dotnet run
->dotnet run
 **********************************************************************************************************************************
 -You should have seen output lines indicating that the program ran and is listening on a local host